Bearing the Unbearable: A Relationship-Based Training Program for Perinatal Loss

 Participants will be invited to actively reflect on the material as it is relevant to the families and communities they serve, in order to personalise the information and optimise the training experience.
 Participants will be given access to the video tutorials 4-weeks prior to the in-person workshop.

 This will provide the opportunity for participants to take a deep dive into the ideas presented in the video tutorials.
 Participants will be oriented to the material from the video tutorials and be primed to explore the therapeutic application of the material in greater depth within a supportive space where there is a sharing of wisdom.
-The workshops will be facilitated by one or more of the Training Team, where the emphasis is on therapeutic formulation and intervention.
+The workshops will be facilitated by two or more of the Training Team, where the emphasis is on therapeutic formulation and intervention at an advanced level.

 The 1-day in-person workshop is followed by a small group, 2-hour post-workshop consultation to help integrate the workshop material into your practice.
 Research tells us that there are limitations to a ‘drop-in, fly-out’ stand-alone workshop style of learning.
 The implementation and integration post-workshop consultation provides opportunity to discuss effective ways to integrate the material covered in the workshop in meaningful ways to your practice setting and the families you serve.
 The consultation will be facilitated by one or more of the training team via video conferencing.
 Several time options will be offered to maximise participants ability to attend.
 The consultation will occur between 2-4 weeks post workshop.
 Live participation is required, as the groups will not be recorded.
 Participation in the post-workshop consultation is not compulsory but highly recommended to optimise your training experience.